Intern with the World Affairs Council!

 Are internships only for students?
 What ages are you looking for?

-Our internships can be tailored to anyone, and we often have applicants from all backgrounds.
+Our internships are intended for anyone in the early stages of their career and we often have applicants from all backgrounds.
 Recent interns have included high school students, undergraduate students, graduate students, law students, recent graduates, and professionals looking for a career shift.

 Is this a paid opportunity?